Philip N. Howard: Computational propaganda

-In the book Lie Machines (2020) Howard surveys the extent to which large-scale misinformation campaigns have shaped politics.
+In the book Lie Machines (2020) Howard introduces the idea of computational propaganda, and surveys the extent to which large-scale misinformation campaigns have shaped politics.
 He highlights the roots these developments have in propaganda but mobilizes contemporary data to argue that a host of technologies, techniques, and actors (e.g., AI bots, political activists, conspiracy theorists, national governments, and so forth) are innovating at a rapid pace.
 Lie Machines extends Howard's 2014 hypothesis that political elites in democracies would soon be using algorithms over social media to manipulate public opinion, a process he called "computational propaganda."
 Evidence from Russia, Myanmar, Hungary, Poland, Brazil, and of course the United States, documented in Lie Machines and scholarly articles and policy reports, further substantiate this hypothesis.

 For example, his research on political redlining, astroturf campaigns and fake news inspired a decade of work and became particularly relevant during the Brexit referendum and the 2016 U.S. Presidential Campaign.
 His research has exposed the global impact of bots and trolls on public opinion.